jeanNyil/jbossfuse-cxfrs-demo/ipservice_cxfrs_server/README.md

-# CXFRS Server Demo :: A Fuse Camel CXFRS Server exposing a CXFRS Client for the FreeGeoIp service
+# Camel CXFRS Demo :: A Red Hat JBoss Fuse 6.3.0 RESTful service that handles operations on an IP address or a hostname

 README TO BE COMPLETED...